nwithan8/easypost-extensions-dotnet/README.md

 var endShipper = myClient.EndShipper.Create(endShipperCreateParameters);

-// You can also use the extension methods on the EasyPost models themselves var endShipperUpdateParameters = new EasyPost.Extensions.Parameters.EndShipper.Update {
+// You can also use the extension methods on the EasyPost models themselves var endShipperUpdateParameters = new EasyPost.Extensions.Parameters.V2.EndShipper.Update {
     Name = "My New Name"
 };